 It took a while to find a nice one, there are not that many to choose from and the design of most I saw online looked quite old fashioned.

 I was so pleased when I found the Room to Grow website.
 They have so many options including cabin beds, high- sleepers and bunkbeds in all sorts of configurations in modern designs.
+Over on a Scandi Mummy she also shares her top tips on choosing the right mattress.

 High Sleeper Beds for Children